 What happens if things don't work?
 What happens if things improve?
 Either way, you want to make sure to document how you see health, behaviors, and decision making change or stay the same.
 Be sure the IPC includes the strategies that haven't worked, as well as those that have.
-These are elements that perhaps only you as the provider see on a daily basis.
-The team may not see these elements until it comes time to review the plan or if a crisis occurs.
-You need to ensure that you are documenting progress and are keeping the team informed.
+Case managers need to ensure that they are reviewing provider documentation that details a participant's progress.
 Often, Division staff members only see a plan for restoring rights documented as "the team will review."
-This type of plan depends 100% on you as the provider documenting progress and keeping the team informed.
+This type of plan depends on the case manager and providers tracking a participant's progress and keeping the team informed.